 In recognition of the inevitable switch that must take place, whether truly for sustainability reasons, or otherwise (e.g.,economics, that always favor greener processes; regulatory requirements, such as now seen in Europe under REACH; responses to environmental disasters that release toxic materials into drinking water and lands used for food production; etc.), we continue to devote most of our research program to developing alternative technologies that address the three key parameters associated with research today in organic synthesis: (1) the choice of reaction solvent; (2) the oftentimes required investment of energy in the form of heating or cooling reactions, and (3) the typical use of transition metal catalysts, many of which are endangered, in the 1-5 mol % range; this is 1-2 orders of magnitude greater than the ppm levels at which nature does catalysis.
 Every new reagent, and every new methodology to be developed in the group must adequately address the question: If successful, at what cost to the environment?

 Our research in organic synthesis, therefore, is highly focused on the use of water as the gross reaction medium (and not the solvent).
-A solution to the issues associated with the insolubility of reaction substrates, reagents, catalysts, and additives, takes advantage of the well known area of aqueous micellar catalysis.
-Here, very limited quantities, typically only two weightpercent, of a “tailor-made”nonionic surfactant are enough to spontaneously self-aggregate in water to provide nanoreactors in which the reactions take place.
-The amphiphiles specifically engineered to be of the correct size and shape for this purpose include TPGS-750-M and Nok, illustrated on the right.
-Both are composed of not only environmentally acceptable materials, each is literally a dietary supplement; the former is made from racemic vitamin E (an antioxidant), while the latter derives from phytosterols that are used to lower one’s “bad”cholesterol.
+A solution to the issues associated with the insolubility of reaction substrates, reagents, catalysts, and additives, takes advantage of the well-known area of aqueous micellar catalysis.
+Here, very limited quantities, typically only two weight percent, of a “tailor-made” nonionic surfactant are enough to spontaneously self-aggregate in water to provide nanoreactors in which the reactions take place.

-A sampling of the numerous types of reactions that can now be run in water under very mild conditions (rt – 45 °C).
+A sampling of the numerous types of reactions that can now be run in water under very mild conditions (rt – 45 °C) is shown down this page.
 It is worthy of note that while most of these may bear no relationship to each other, they can all be effected in the same reaction medium: water.
 And as a bonus, there is essentially no workup associated with these technologies.
-That is, while use of an organic reaction solvent is usually followed by an aqueous extraction with a different extraction solvent, then washing with brine, thereby creating enormous amounts of waste solvent and waste water streams, doing chemistry in water completely avoids this environmentally egregious protocol.
-For reactions now performed in water, either the solid products are simply filtered (while the aqueous mixtures are recycled), or the aqueous mixtures are extracted “in flask” by simply adding a single organic solvent followed by its removal, now containing the organic, water-insoluble product.
-Hence, the oftentimes-heard argument against water-based chemistry that equal amounts of waste water are being created and that handling of organic solvent waste may actually be easier and less costly has no basis in reality for this micellar chemistry.
-In fact, several direct comparisons documented in a review article that at least an order of magnitude less waste, both organic and water-based, is to be expected based on these technologies.
+That is, while use of an organic reaction solvent is usually followed by an aqueous extraction with a different extraction solvent, then washing with brine, thereby creating enormous amounts of waste solvent and waste water streams, chemistry in water typically avoids these otherwise environmentally egregious protocols.
+For reactions now performed in water, either solid products are filtered (while the aqueous mixtures are recycled), or the aqueous mixtures are extracted “in flask” by simply adding a single organic solvent followed by its removal, now containing the organic, water-insoluble product.
+Hence, the oftentimes-heard argument against water-based chemistry that equal amounts of waste water are being created and that handling of organic solvent waste may actually be easier and less costly has no basis in reality using this micellar chemistry.
+In fact, several direct comparisons, presented in a review article, document that at least an order of magnitude less waste, both organic and water-based, is to be expected based on these technologies.

 Several reviews, beginning in 2008, most of which were invited, covering advances made over the past decade are outlined as follows: